mnikic/minis/README.md

 Because the application is fundamentally multi-threaded, running TSan is crucial to guarantee that all data structures shared between the main event loop and the background worker threads are correctly synchronized and free of data races.

+Network Byte Order

+Bytes are passed between the client and the server in Network Byte Order (big endian).
+This required some fiddling with custom conversions (hton_u32, hton_u64).
+I did not implement a conversion for the double type because the IEEE 754 standard does not mandate a single network byte order for floating-point numbers.
+Transmitting double as raw bytes introduces a portability issue in cases where the client and server have different float endianness, though it is often accepted for simplicity.

 Usage:

 make